reflagcom/javascript/packages/browser-sdk/README.md

 ```

 > [!NOTE] > `user`/`company` attributes are also stored remotely on the Reflag servers and will automatically be used to evaluate flag targeting if the page is refreshed.

-This eliminates loading states and improves performance by avoiding the initial flags API call.

 ## Toolbar